-A. No less than 2%, but not more than 10% of the total tract area shall be devoted to civic uses.

-B. A minimum of 15% of the gross tract area shall be designated and maintained as common open space as follows:

-(1) A minimum of 5% of the gross tract area shall be for greens and civic use.
-Such areas shall not be sloping greater than 5%, and shall be bounded by dwelling units on at least two sides, but preferably three sides.

-(2) A minimum of 5% of the gross tract area shall be for active recreation facilities, playfields, play courts, playgrounds and tot lots.

-(3) The balance of the open space areas shall be passive open space areas and/or natural resource conservation areas, and the applicant shall file an easement or encumbrance to insure the permanent disposition of such open space.
+- A. No less than 2%, but not more than 10% of the total tract area shall be devoted to civic uses. - A minimum of 15% of the gross tract area shall be designated and maintained as common open space as follows: - a.
+A minimum of 5% of the gross tract area shall be for greens and civic use.
+Such areas shall not be sloping greater than 5% and shall be bounded by dwelling units on at least two sides, but preferably three sides. - b.
+A minimum of 5% of the gross tract area shall be for active recreation facilities, playfields, play courts, playgrounds and tot lots. - c.
+The balance of the open space areas shall be passive open space areas and/or natural resource conservation areas, and the Applicant shall file an easement or encumbrance to insure the permanent disposition of such open space.

-§1-2209.
+1-2209.
 Area and Bulk Regulations for Tracts or Lots of 3 Acres or Greater.

-1. The following lot size, lot width, yards, and lot coverage regulations shall apply, and be governed by the maximum gross density set forth in §1-2208.1:

-A. Lot Size (minimum required).

-(1) Single-family detached dwelling: 3,000 square feet with 4,000 square feet average; provided, however, that no more than 25% of the single- family detached lots would be less than 4,000 square feet.

-(2) Two-family dwelling: 4,000 square feet for each dwelling.

-- (3) Attached dwelling: 2,000 square feet.

-- (4) Nonresidential: 10,000 square feet.

-- B. Lot Width.

-(1) Single-family detached dwelling lot: 35 feet minimum to 65 feet maximum.

-- (2) Two-family dwelling lot: 35 foot minimum - (3) Townhome: 20 minimum to 36 feet maximum. - (4) Nonresidential: 65 feet minimum

-C. Yard Requirements (minimum required).
+- 1. The following lot size, lot width, yards, and lot coverage regulations shall apply, and be governed by the maximum gross density set forth in §1-2208.1: - A. Lot Size (minimum required). - a.
+Single-family detached dwelling: 3,000 square feet with 4,000 square feet average; provided, however, that no more than 25% of the single- family detached lots would be less than 4,000 square feet. - b.
+Two-family dwelling: 4,000 square feet for each dwelling. - c.
+Attached dwelling: 2,000 square feet. - d.
+Nonresidential: 10,000 square feet. - B. Lot Width. - a.
+Single-family detached dwelling lot: 35 feet minimum to 65 feet maximum. - b.
+Two-family dwelling lot: 35 foot minimum - c.
+Townhome: 20 minimum to 36 feet maximum. - d.
+Nonresidential: 65 feet minimum - C. Yard Requirements (minimum required)

-Build- To Minimum Either Total Two

-Line (feet) Side (feet) Side(s) (feet)

-(1) Single-family detached dwelling 10 5 10

-(2) Two-family dwelling 10 5 10

-(3) Attached dwellings 10 10

-(3) Nonresidential 15 10 15

-Notes:

-- The build-to line may be set back whenever a village green is created
+10 15 10 ever a village green is cr

-- No side yard on one side

-- D. Maximum Impervious Surface Coverage.
+- Maximum Impervious Surface Coverage.

-- (1) All residential uses: 75% of the lot.
+- a) All residential uses: 75% of the lot.

-- (2) Nonresidential uses: 85% of the lot.
+- b) Nonresidential uses: 85% of the lot.

 - E. Building Height.

-- (1) Twenty feet minimum for all principal buildings.

-- (2) The maximum height for principal buildings shall be 35 feet.

-(3)~ The maximum height for accessory buildings shall be 10 feet less than the principal building.
+- a) Twenty feet minimum for all principal buildings. - b) The maximum height for principal buildings shall be 35 feet. - c) The maximum height for accessory buildings shall be 10 feet less than the principal building.